-916 6.2.3 Medical Device Production System Verification
+6.2.3 Medical Device Production System Verification

-- With the production specifications developed for the MDPP, the next step includes verification - 918 tasks for the complete MDPS design.
-The objective of this step is to ensure that the MDPS is - or capable of reliably and consistently producing the resultant medical device using the MDPP. - The foundation for verification of the MDPS is performance testing of the resultant medical - device to ensure that it meets the established design specifications.
-Once that has been - established, verification testing of the individual elements of the MDPS can be conducted to - demonstrate the production specifications are sufficient to mitigate the variability in the - manufacturing process, raw materials (e.g., re-use) and controls, and the post-processing.
-The - worst-case manufacturing conditions (as applicable) for the MDPP are generally established - and their effect on the performance of the resultant medical device evaluated. - Once the MDPP and the resultant medical device have been verified, the instructions for - maintaining the validated state of the system are developed.
-This encompasses assessing the - maintenance requirements of the physical systems, software verification, and any verification - coupon testing or other tasks to ensure the system is performing as expected.
-Guidance on - 931 maintaining the validated state of a process is provided in Quality Management Systems - - 932 Process Validation Guidance.
-The MDPS manufacturer should: - Identify critical process parameters and input variables that affect the quality, safety, and performance characteristics of the resultant medical device; - Establish procedures and provide tools/instruments for continuous monitoring and control of the critical process parameters and input variables; - Establish triggers for corrective action and/or revalidation; - Establish a schedule for preventive maintenance, periodic calibration, and revalidation of the MDPP elements and - Incorporate the above points in developing training program/materials for the MDPP users. - Once verified, the MDPS is ready for validation. - 943 6.2.4 Medical Device Production System Validation - 944 Design validation addresses the classic question, did the manufacturer develop the correct device - of to meet the user needs and the intended use.
-For the MDPS, the manufacturer is responsible for - addressing both the ability of health care facilities to use the MDPP to produce the resultant - medical device, and ensuring that the resultant medical device meets the user needs for the - 948 established intended use.
-Validation of the resultant medical device could be established using - 949 methods typically used for a comparable medical device produced at traditional manufacturing - 950 facilities.
+With the production specifications developed for the MDPP, the next step includes verification tasks for the complete MDPS design.
+The objective of this step is to ensure that the MDPS is capable of reliably and consistently producing the resultant medical device using the MDPP.

+The foundation for verification of the MDPS is performance testing of the resultant medical device to ensure that it meets the established design specifications.
+Once that has been established, verification testing of the individual elements of the MDPS should be conducted to demonstrate the production specifications are sufficient to mitigate the variability in the manufacturing process, raw materials (e.g., re-use) and controls, and the post-processing.
+The worst-case manufacturing conditions22 (as applicable) for the MDPP should be established and their effect on the performance of the resultant medical device evaluated.

+Once the MDPP and the resultant medical device have been verified, the instructions for maintaining the validated state of the system should be developed.
+This encompasses assessing the maintenance requirements of the physical systems, software verification, and any verification coupon testing or other tasks to ensure the system is performing as expected.
+Guidance on maintaining the validated state of a process is provided in Quality Management Systems - Process Validation Guidance.23 The MDPS manufacturer should:

+- Identify critical process parameters and input variables that affect the quality, safety, and performance characteristics of the resultant medical device; - Establish procedures and provide tools/instruments for continuous monitoring and control of the critical process parameters and input variables;

+22 US FDA CDRH, Technical Considerations for Additive Manufactured Devices - Guidance for Industry and Food and Drug Administration Staff (Dec 2017), provides examples of worst-case manufacturing conditions

-GHTF/SG3/N99-10:2004 (Edition 2): Quality Management Systems - Process Validation Guidance
+23 GHTF/SG3/N99-10:2004 (Edition 2): Quality Management Systems - Process Validation Guidance